Best Kid-Friendly Train Trips Near Atlanta

 Climb aboard the full-size locomotive from the 1940s with open-air cars that will take you on a five-mile excursion around the mountain.
 Marvel at beautiful views of Stone Mountain and the surrounding landscape.
-Included with daily Adventure Pass.
+See website for schedule.
+Included with an All-Attractions Pass.

-Experience the history of railroads in the South through models and hands-on activities.
-Kids can head to the telegraph stations to send messages via Morse Code or drive a replica train on their own.
-The Mommy & Me Preschool Program includes different themes each month.
+Head to Kennesaw to experience the history of railroads in the South through models and hands-on activities.
+Kids can use telegraph stations to send messages via Morse Code or drive a replica train in the Play Motion Train Simulator.
+Check website for schedule.